-The program of study benefits from external expertise.
-It is designed so that it enables smooth student progression.
-In summary, the strengths of the program are as follows:
+The program of study is designed so that it enables smooth student progression.
+In summary, the strenghts of the program are as follows:

-1. The American College has a long experience (more than 40 years) in delivering educational programs in business administration.
-Previous programs were also accredited by the Ministry's former accreditation process.
+- 1. The American College has a long experience (more than 40 years) in delivering educational programs in business administration.
+Previous programs were also accredited by the Ministry's former accreditation process. - 2.
+Most of the faculty has adequate practical experience which ensures a good balance between theory and practice. - 3.
+Most of the full-time professors are Ph.D holders and well experienced teachers.